Ron or Hermione? Harry’s Truest Friend

-“Harry,” Hermione whispered, “I’m so, so sorry.
+[…] ‘Harry,’ Hermione whispered so quietly he could hardly hear her.
+“I’m so, so sorry.
 I think it was me.
-As we were leaving, you know, the snake was coming for us, and so I cast a Blasting Curse, and it rebounded everywhere, and it must have – must have hit–“
+As we were leaving, you know, the snake was coming for us, and so I cast a Blasting Curse, and it rebounded everywhere, and it must have – must have hit -‘

-“No,” he said quietly.
-“No, Hermione, I know it was an accident.
+‘No,’ he said quietly.
+‘No, Hermione, I know it was an accident.
 You were trying to get us out of there alive, and you were incredible.
-I’d be dead if you hadn’t been there to help me.”
+I’d be dead if you hadn’t been there to help me.'”
+(352)

 Anyway, these two remain by themselves for a few more days.
 Then, as we knew he would (Jo never permanently separates the trio), Ron returns.
 He returns, saves Harry’s life, and everything is hunky-dory between them again.
 Then, we get some interesting insight into Ron’s deepest fears.
 The locket Horcrux has astutely absorbed how to push Ron’s buttons, better than even Malfoy ever could.